buckstephenh/NikeDeck/README.md

 Tests need to check bounds and ensure solution is hardened.

 Tests needed for each line of the specification to support automated end-user acceptance.
+PARTIAL-Basic Functions DONE, record/compare output TODO

 Re-write specification in Cucumber to facilitate automated end-user acceptance.